rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

 - **Month**

   As a visitor attending the National Cherry Blossom Festival in late March and early April, I noticed many people biking around the National Mall and the Tidal Basin.
 Surprisingly, peak ridership does not occur during the blooming period, but instead during the summer and early fall.

   In 2023, July, August, and October recorded the highest ridership of the year, each exceeding 400,000 trips per month.
 In 2022, peak ridership occurred between June and September, with each month surpassing 350,000 trips.
 In 2021, October was the only month to reach peak ridership, with over 300,000 trips.
 Across all three years, July stands out as the busiest month overall, which indicates a stable seasonal peak in mid-summer.

-  For member users, September and October were the busiest months, likely associated with DC’s active fall professional and conference season.
+  For member users, September and October were the busiest months, likely associated with D.C.’s active fall professional and conference season.
 For casual users, July was consistently the busiest month, with ridership peaking across all three years, likely reflecting the increase in visitors for Independence Day celebrations.